top of page

 Medical Director, Founder

 William C. Klindt, M.D. was born and raised in Los Gatos, California.
-After graduating from Los Gatos High School, Dr. Klindt completed a degree in Psychology at University of California at Berkeley and did advanced studies in the Bio Medical Sciences, Philosophy and Symbolic Logic at San Jose State University.
+After graduating Los Gatos High School, Dr. Klindt completed a degree in Psychology at the University of California, Berkeley and did post- baccalaureate studies in the Biological sciences, Philosophy and Symbolic Logic at San Jose State University.

-Dr. Klindt then received his medical training in Tulsa, Oklahoma at the Oral Roberts University School of Medicine and returned to California for Internship and Residency training in Psychiatry at University of California at San Francisco.
-He completed a two-year Fellowship in Child and Adolescent Psychiatry at Stanford University.
-In addition to his interest and expertise in Child, Adolescent and Adult Psychiatry, Dr. Klindt also obtained advanced training experience in Brain SPECT Imaging.
-He is one of only a handful of psychiatrists in the world to be qualified and licensed to perform and interpret Brain SPECT imaging as it applies to Psychiatry.
+Dr. Klindt received his medical training in Tulsa, Oklahoma at the Oral Roberts University School of Medicine and returned to California for Internship and Residency in Psychiatry at the University of California, San Francisco, Fresno Affiliated Hospitals program.
+He then completed a two year fellowship in Child and Adolescent Psychiatry at Stanford University.
+Dr. Klindt also obtained advanced training in Brain SPECT Imaging with Dr. Daniel Amen, M.D., and is one of only a handful of Psychiatrists to have the clinical expertise to interpret a functional Brain SPECT Imaging study as it applies to Psychiatry.

 Andrew Shiovitz, MD

-Dr. Shiovitz is a Psychiatrist who has been practicing in California for over 4 years.
+Dr. Shiovitz is a Board Certified General Psychiatrist who has been practicing in California for over 4 years.
 He received an undergraduate degree from the University of California, Berkeley in Integrative Biology and his M.D. degree from Wayne State University School of Medicine, Detroit, Michigan.
 Dr. Shiovitz then completed a residency in psychiatry at the University of California, San Francisco, Fresno.
-Dr. Shiovitz consistently scored extremely high in the National Psychiatric Resident in Training Examination, which qualified him to represent his program twice in the National Psychiatric Resident Competition.
+While in Fresno Dr. Shiovitz evaluated and effectively treated very complex psychiatric patients who ranged in age from early adolescence to advanced-age adults.
+Dr. Shiovitz was highly regarded by his colleagues for his attention to detail and his compassionate care for his patients.
+Due to his consistently exemplary academic performance, Dr. Shiovitz was twice selected to represent the program at a National level competition.

 Dr. Shiovitz treats patients with all psychiatric conditions including Depression, Anxiety, Obsessive Compulsive Disorder, Eating Disorders, Post Traumatic Stress Disorder, Panic Disorder, Bipolar Disorder Type 2, and Attention Deficit Disorder and more.

-Dr. Shiovitz will assess your condition from every angle, including lifestyle, nutrition, family, social engagement, spirituality, and neuro-biological factors to formulate an integrative treatment plan that takes the whole person into account.
-He works closely with therapists, referring clinicians, Doctors, and family members who are involved in your care and support system to create an individualized and comprehensive plan that is uniquely tailored to your needs.
+Dr. Shiovitz treats adolescent and adult patients.
+He will assess your condition from every angle, including lifestyle, nutrition, family, social engagement, spirituality, and neuro-biological factors to formulate an integrative treatment plan that takes the whole person into account.
+Working closely with therapists, referring clinicians, Doctors, and family members who are involved in your care and support system to create an individualized and comprehensive plan that is uniquely tailored to your needs.

 When he is not in the clinic, Dr. Shiovitz enjoys spending time with his wife and kids, going to the movies, hiking, and exploring new restaurants.